Luis Goytisolo: thesis statement examples for essays about yourself

 Tips to choose the theme of your thesis: examples of thesis paper

-The topic you choose for your thesis should be the right one.
+The topic you choose for your thesis should be the right one in order to write an essay.
 Otherwise, the process of making it will be tedious and you risk not saving it successfully or getting tired and you do not even have the strength to finish it.

 Ideally, all students take a couple of weeks to choose the subject of their thesis.
 In those days, it will be good that you build a list with possible topics that you can then limit, as published on the website Ehowenespanol.com